 Dalmatian wine roads - Self guided bike tour

-Dalmatian wine roads is a self-guided bike tour offering you the possibility to visit one of the most prominent wine growing regions on the dalmatian coast – on a bike!
-The tour is moderate, as its main focus is to enjoy your time cycling and stopping while visiting sights on your way – local vineries, agrotourism establishments, trying local delicacies, or just having a dip in the sea.
-During the duration of the tour (8 days / 7 nights), you will spend your time in the most important wine growing regions in Dalmatia, such as Pelješac peninsula, island of Korčula, and Konavle valley – just next to Dubrovnik.
-Along the way you cycle, you will pass through small villages with authentic architecture, meet people working in vineyards and with wine, in olive groves, and you can stop, take a breath, talk to people and try some of their produce and continue on.
+Dalmatian wine roads is a self-guided bike tour offering you the possibility to visit one of the most prominent wine-growing regions on the dalmatian coast – on a bike!
+The tour is moderate, as its main focus is to enjoy your time cycling and stopping while visiting sights on your way – local vineries, agrotourism establishments, trying local delicacies or just having a dip in the sea.
+During the duration of the tour (8 days / 7 nights), you will spend your time in the most important wine-growing regions in Dalmatia, such as Pelješac peninsula, island of Korčula, and Konavle valley – just next to Dubrovnik.
+Along the way you cycle, you will pass through small villages with authentic architecture, meet people working in vineyards and with wine, in olive groves, and you can stop, take a breath, talk to people, and try some of their products and continue on.

 8 days, 7 nights

 Moderate (30 – 55 km for a day)